Ogadimma01/Devops_projects/Linux-projects/Linux.md

 # touch command

 * This is used to easily crreate new empty files.
-I can create any number of files simultaneously.
+One can create any number of files simultaneously.